corelevel/DatabaseArchiving/README.md

 * *DstConnectionOptions* - destination connection string options such as ApplicationIntent, Connect Timeout, user name, password, etc
 * *DisableFK* - disable foreign keys before the purge from the source database

-For each table in group, we have the following settings:
+For each table in a group following settings exists:
 * *SchemaName* - source table schema name
 * *TableName* - source table name
 * *Active* - process this table or not